Do we need to create new beliefs?

 My advice to those of you who are interested in forming positive beliefs, use the WAIR?
 Process daily.

 Get into an altered state every day.
 And it won’t be long before it gets easy to have that experience of yourself even when you aren’t using the WAIR?
 Process.

 Wouldn’t you rather experience yourself as the creator of your life than as a “better” creation?

-If you haven’t yet eliminated at least one of your limiting self-esteem beliefs using the Lefkoe Belief Process, go to ReCreate Your Life.
+You can eliminate at least one of your limiting beliefs using the Lefkoe Belief Process for free at ReCreate Your Life.